-4.9 Assessed practice learning should be contrasting in order for students to understand, acquire and demonstrate transferability of knowledge, skills and values in practice.
-This

-4.9.1 Carrying out statutory social work tasks;
+- 4.9 Assessed practice learning should be contrasting in order for students to understand, acquire and demonstrate transferability of knowledge, skills and values in practice.
+This contrast will normally be achieved through variations in assessed practice learning experiences.
+Practice learning should therefore be structured over the course of the Degree to allow students to gain experience of: - 4.9.1 Carrying out statutory social work tasks; - 4.9.2 At least two different settings; - 4.9.3 Providing services to at least two user groups;

-Ideally this should be gained through direct supervised practice following the social distancing measures and any other agency guidance for practice, however where this is not possible, practice teachers can use a variety of methods to enable this, e.g.

-- Presenting the student with a real time case study that they work through with the PT/ member of the team in terms of the social work process and statutory functions - Role play with PT/member of the team following social distancing guidance or via video call - 4.9.2 At least two different settings; - 4.9.3 Providing services to at least two user groups;